Marvito535/SnakeGame/docs_phase3/Feedback.md

 2. **Gimp**:
    - Gimp was removed from the technology choices as it is not a technology.

-3. **Test Cases and Data**:
-   - I have not yet provided the test cases and data but will address this later.

 4. **Installation Instructions**
    - I added the installation instructions to the README file.